bsblabs/cf-sample-dashboard/README.md

 The dashboard can be accessed in 2 different ways: from a web page, or from a REST endpoint.

 When a human user accesses the web page, he is redirected to the UAA login page.
 Once authenticated on the UAA, the browser comes back on the dashboard application.
 The dashboard displays the user's full name and a link to log out of the dashboard and the more globally out of the UAA.
 Every logged on client is matched to an internal user.
 The whole authentication mechanism is performed externally.
 As a consequence, passwords are not stored in this application.
-In this implementation, all the authentication events (local login and logout) are propagated thanks to the extension *DashboardOAuth2ClientAuthenticationProcessingFilter* and thanks to the *AuthenticationManager*.

 The REST endpoint, a technical endpoint is secured via basic authentication.
-The idea was also to illustrate a different way to perform authentication on the dashboard.
+The idea was also to illustrate a different way to perform authentication on the service.
 The authentication mechanism is based on the JPA entity *TechUser*.

 The REST technical endpoint simply returns an "Hello World":